boltsr/soliditybyexample/spec.md

    - Need to store the transaction data including "to" address, "amount", "data", "executed", "numConfirmations"
    - Need to store information related confirmation if the special transaction is confirmed by special owner.
    - Owner can Submit transaction to save the transaction info.
-   - Owner can approve and revoke approval of pending transcations.
+   - Owner can approve and revoke approval of pending transactions.
    - Any owner can execute a transcation after enough owners has approved it.
    - View functions to shows the special transactions using txIndex.